joescanlin/aperio/README.md

 # Sensor Data Visualizer

-A web-based tool for visualizing and analyzing sensor data from floor sensors.
-Originated from a discussion I had with David looking for media-style controls for analyzing frames.
+A web-based tool for visualizing and analyzing sensor data which provides media-style controls for analyzing frames.

 ## Quick Start